mettu-phaneendra/data-applications-challenge/README.md

 Conversely, if you already have a tool or library in mind: show off your skills by using something you know when to provide new insight into our data.
 Engineering hours are expensive so we like to find a middle-ground between correctness and efficiency.

+## Technologies or tools used

+Python makes perfect sense to quickly plot or map locations on the map.
+I am planning on using Matplotlib BaseMap to plot the station metrics on the map.
+Keeping the 2 hrs time in mind, I'll keep the documentation to minimal and use intuitive naming